wdufrin/Agentspace_Manager/README.md

-# Agentspace Manager
+# Gemini Enterprise Manager

-A web interface to manage Google Cloud Agentspace resources, including agents, authorizations, and reasoning engines.
-This UI provides a user-friendly way to perform operations similar to the `gcloud` CLI tool for Agentspace.
+A web interface to manage Google Cloud Gemini Enterprise resources, including agents, authorizations, and reasoning engines.
+This UI provides a user-friendly way to perform operations similar to the `gcloud` CLI tool for Gemini Enterprise.
+It includes a guided setup process to validate and enable necessary Google Cloud APIs, making project configuration straightforward.

 This application is built using React and communicates with Google Cloud APIs via the **Google API JavaScript Client (`gapi`)**.